BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 276 ---

-L 12/276 EN Official Journal of the European Union 17.1.2015

 (6) The mixing parameter and the logarithmic variation coefficient shall be the values and respectively for which the following amount becomes minimal: